stablestud/adsorber/README.md

 * `-f, --force`
 * `-h,  --help`

-#### `adsorber revert {options}`:
+### adsorber `revert {options}`:
 To revert to the last applied hosts-file by Adsorber.

 The command will:
 * copy `/etc/hosts.previous` to `/etc/hosts`, overwriting the newest `/etc/hosts`.

-This is useful if the new hosts file contains less ad-domains, because a server was unreachable and you don't want to loose the ad-servers supplied from this server.
+This is useful if the new hosts file contains less or no ad-domains, because a source was unreachable and you don't want to loose the ad-servers supplied previously from this source.

 Possible option:
 * `-h,  --help`

-#### `adsorber restore {options}`:
+### adsorber `restore {options}`:
-To restore the hosts file temporary, without removing the backup.
+To restore the hosts file to its original state, without removing the backup and scheduler.

 The command will:
 * copy `/etc/hosts.original` to `/etc/hosts`, overwriting the modified `/etc/hosts` by Adsorber.

 Important: If Adsorber's scheduler was set-up, it'll re-apply ad-server domains to your hosts file when triggered.
-For this reason this command is used to temporary disable Adsorber, e.g. when it's blocking some sites you need access for a short period of time.
+For this reason this command is used to temporary disable Adsorber, e.g. when it's blocking some sites you need to access for a short period of time.
-To re-apply run `adsorber update`
+To re-apply run `adsorber revert` (for previous host file) or `adsorber update` (for updated version).

 Possible option:
 * `-h,  --help`

-#### `adsorber disable {options}`:
+### adsorber `disable {options}`:
-Completely disable all background tasks (schedulers) and remove changes made by Adsorber.
+Completely disable all background tasks (schedulers) and remove all changes made by Adsorber.

 The command will:
 * disable all schedulers (systemd, cronjob)
 * restore the hosts file to it's original state
-* remove all leftovers (previous hosts-file, etc)
+* remove all leftovers (previous hosts file, etc)

 Possible options are:
 * `-y, --yes, --assume-yes`